Connect with us

 Children in MOE schools enjoy scheduled school holidays on top of public holidays and term holidays.

-Additionally, children also enjoy an extra school holiday on the Day After National Day, 10 August 2023, Thursday.
-While this isn’t on the weekend, it may still be possible to plan a short getaway if your child isn’t involved in the National Day Parade.
-However, do note that 11 August 2023, Friday, is still a school day.
+Additionally, children also enjoy an extra school holiday on the Day After National Day, 11 August 2025, Monday.
+This could be a good opportunity to plan a short getaway if your child isn’t involved in the National Day Parade.
+However, do note that 8 August 2025, Friday, is still a school day.

 Marking Days Are Another Period When Children Don’t Need To Report To School